-Reduce: through engineering optimisation of sheet piling solutions, the profiles have become lighter and lighter (-50 %) over the past decades, yet still meet the same requirements.

-These increases in efficiency are mainly due on the one hand to optimised sheet pile profiles such as the AZ-800 and on the other hand to the development of steel grades with higher yield strengths.
+- Reduce: through engineering optimization of sheet piling solutions, the profiles used have become lighter and lighter (-50 %) over the past decades, yet still meet the same requirements. - These increases in efficiency are mainly due on the one hand to optimized sheet piling profiles such as the AZ-800 and on the other hand to the development of steel grades with higher yield strengths.